Nafas نفس Dansfestival (2023)

 Nafas means breath (a necessity of life) in many languages such as Farsi and Arabic.

-The festival's programme has been curated by multidisciplinary artist and producer Atoosa Farahmand, who through the festival wants to challenge the norms of contemporary dance, by asking questions about what does contemporary dance look like in Malmö today and what could contemporary dance be?
+The festival programme is curated by multidisciplinary artist and producer Atoosa Farahmand whose aim is to challenge the norms of contemporary dance; asking questions about what is considered contemporary and what is traditional, if dance reflects society today and what stories are being told on stage?

 In its best form, dance is fluid, malleable and in constant relation to the surrounding society, but how well does dance, through the stories, works and performers that are shown on stage, really reflect society today?